Tip of the Week: Medium-Voltage Circuit Breaker Testing

 These three tests should be in your preventive maintenance program for medium-voltage circuit breakers:

 1. Contact resistance test.
-Use a megohmmeter, not a digital multimeter (DMM), so that you can measure the resistance at a relevant test voltage instead of at 9VDC.
+Use a digital low-resistance ohmmeter (DLRO), not a digital multimeter (DMM), so that you can measure the resistance at a relevant test voltage instead of at 9VDC.
 Test the line to load terminals for each phase; the readings should not vary by more than 50 percent.

 2. Insulation resistance testing.
 Some instruments have both the megohmmeter and insulation resistance testing functions.
 Test phase to phase and phase to ground with the contacts open.
 Use the manufacturer’s recommended testing voltages and acceptance values, if available.